jj-andj/mate-comp-hate/README.md

-# Analysis on Hate Crime & Mate Competition
+# Analysis on Effects of Mate Competition on Hate Crimes

 ## Overview